kinecosystem/kin-app-server/README.md

 At the moment we design for simplicity: this is a straight-forward flask webapp backed by a Postgress SQL server in AWS.
 In the future we may split the logic to frontend/backend (with a message queue) but at the moment everything is synchronous.

-- We intend to monitor/alert with datadog/pagerduty
+- We monitor/alert with datadog/pagerduty
 - Refer to the groundcontrol repo for ops data

 ## Prerequisites